 The Incredible World of Navel Fluff

-Part 3: The History and Impact
+Part 3: The history and impact of my collection

 Charted below is the curious history of my navel fluff collection, showing how it developed from a humble scrap of lint into a phenomena commanding worldwide media attention, with international travel.

 January 17 1984 - The collection begins

 I began the collection as described on the main page.
 As the collection grew, so too did the desire to keep collecting, as I realised it was something rather unusual.
 At the age I was back then, the desire to do something different, and express individuality, was starting to awaken.